Woman who reported toddler on the side of a highway returns home after going missing

 Woman who reported toddler on the side of an Alabama highway returns home after going missing

-‘Additional information will be provided when it becomes available,’ police say after missing woman returns home
+‘Additional information will be provided when it becomes available’ after missing woman returns home

 A woman who went missing after telling her family she spotted a child walking alone on a stretch of Alabama highway earlier this week has returned home.

-Carlethia Nichole “Carlee” Russell returned to her parents’ home at 10.45pm on Saturday 15 July, according to AL.com.
-She was taken to hospital for evaluation.
-Police said “additional information will be provided when it becomes available”.
+Carlethia Nichole “Carlee” Russell returned to her parents’ home at 10.45pm on Saturday 15 July, two days after she appeared to vanish after calling 911 to report a toddler who appeared to be stranded no the side of a stretch of interstate.

+It was not immediately clear what happened within those two days or how she arrived home.
+She was taken to hospital for evaluation; Hoover Police Department officials said that “additional information will be provided when it becomes available”.

 Rewards totaling $25,000 had been offered up for the return of Ms Russell, 25, who called 911 to report that she saw a toddler on the side of Interstate 459 in Hoover on 13 July.

-Note: This story was initially published on 15 July and has been updated with developments